 Truth can be stranger than fiction

 I grew up in a small county town in called Blue Ridge, where truth was often stranger than fiction.
 I lived in the Blue Ridge Mountains of Virginia in Botetourt County.
 Just a mile behind us there were people who actually lived at the base of the mountain.
 They were not like the hillbillies you see on television but were just regular folk, black and white who worked every day and went to church and were as normal as anyone else.
+I heard a lot of legends, folk tales and ghost stories growing up and had no way to know if any of them were true.

-When I was in the eighth grade in junior high school,(what is now called middle school,) my younger brother was a sixth-grader in elementary school.
+When I was in the eighth grade in junior high school,(what is now called middle school,) my younger middle brother was a sixth-grader in elementary school.
 He told me an amazing story one day that has come back to me often over the decades.
-I shared it on two other writing sites which have long since been shut down and thought of it today. just as clear as it was told to me 47 years ago.
-So once again I share this truth.
+I shared it on two other writing sites which have long since been shut down and thought of it today. just as clear as it was told to me close to 5 decades ago..
 My brother drowned in 1993 and I don't recall the name of the girl who told the tale.
 Even so, I believe it bears repeating so I tell it once more.

 A family concerned